Ridhwana/articles/tech/2021_08_ favourites_feature/favourites_article.md

 ## Introduction

-Recently, I've been working on a passion project on my spare time that allows people to find and adopt pets from shelters within their surrounding area.
+Recently, I've been working on a project in my spare time that allows people to find and adopt pets from shelters within their surrounding areas.

-One of the features that I've implemented is the ability for a prospective pet parent to favourite the pets that they're interested in as well as view the total number of times that the pet was favourited.
+One of the features that I've implemented is the ability for a prospective pet parent to favourite the pets that they're interested in, as well as view the total number of times that the pet was favourited.

-When working on this feature I found that there were resources that  determined how to have a separate favourites page but not one that showed how to show all pets and the favourites.
+When working on this feature I found that there were resources that showed how to query and display a user's favourites on a single page but not any that showed all the items on one page and highlighted which were favourited by the user, or that showed the number of users that favourited each item.

-The end result looked something like this:
+This is what I mean:

 [Insert screenshot of index page]

-In order to build this feature, the following needs to be done:
+In order to build this feature, we need to:
 1. Set up a `favourites` table as a relationship between the `user` and the `pet`.
 2. Once the relationship is set up, write SQL to display the data in a JSON format that can be queried via the API.
-3. Finally, I write some JavaScript to display the information.

 I'll go through each step in detail below: